emberjs/ember.js/FEATURES.md

   Makes ember test helpers (`fillIn`, `click`, `triggerEvent` ...) fire native javascript events instead of `jQuery.Event`s, maching more closely app's real usage.

+* `ember-route-serializers`

+  Deprecates `Route#serialize` and introduces a `serialize` option to the router DSL as a replacement (as per the [Route Serializers RFC](https://github.com/emberjs/rfcs/blob/master/text/0120-route-serializers.md)).

  * `ember-runtime-computed-uniq-by`

    Introduces a computed and enumerable method "uniqBy" that allows creation of a new enumerable with unique values as  determined by the given property key.